chematic/DataSearcher/README.md

 ## ✨ Key Features

-- **Adaptive Scanning**
+- **Adaptive Scanning (Auto Mode)**
   Automatically selects the fastest search method (Simple, Threaded, or Indexed) based on the total size of the dataset.

 - **Multi-threaded Analysis**
-  Uses multi-threading to significantly improve performance on medium-sized datasets.
+  Uses multi-threading (up to your CPU core count) to significantly improve performance on medium-sized datasets.

 - **In-Memory Indexing**
   Supports indexing very large databases (1GB+ recommended) to enable near-instant searches after the initial indexing phase.